VRHIKKY/VketCloudSDK_Documents/docs/hs/hs_system_function_net.en.md

 ### hsNetGetSpatiumCode
 `string hsNetGetSpatiumCode()`

-Get the SpatiumCode defined in the Scene file.
+Gets the SpatiumCode defined in the Scene file.